Do you know, the renowned Toyota instead of signing a big cheque, donated continuous improvement?

 - 1 meal per view

 Toyota announced its “Meals Per Hour” campaign which was promoted through a short documentary film.
 The strategy included – the company to donate 1 meal for every view the video received, up to 250,000.
-In a very short time, the video went viral.
+The video went viral in a very short period of time.
 The video even surpassed the original target goal.
 The company decided to donate an additional 1 million meals in addition to the 250,000 meals they had already donated.
 The video currently has more than 1,014,408 views.